 General

 EPCS priority access procedure allows EPCS non-AP MLDs with priority access in the enabled state to gain priority access to medium.
-If the negotiation to enable EPCS priority access between an EPCS AP MLD and an EPCS non-AP MLD is successful, then the STA affiliated with the non-AP MLD applies EPCS priority access to its EPCS traffic on all enabled links using the procedure described below.
+If the negotiation to enable EPCS priority access between an EPCS AP MLD and an EPCS non-AP MLD (#10326, #12695) for the requested service type is successful, then the STA affiliated with the non-AP MLD applies EPCS priority access to its EPCS traffic (#12696) using the TID-To-Link mapping (if present in the EPCS Priority Access Multi-Link element) on all or subset of the setup links using the procedures described below.

 An EPCS non-AP MLD shall apply EPCS priority access procedures only when its EPCS priority access state is set to enabled.
 An EPCS AP MLD may apply EPCS priority access to EPCS traffic using the procedure described below prior to completion of the negotiation to enable EPCS priority access.